How To Decorate A Nutcracker Christmas Tree

 So I looked to the colors on the nutcrackers as the inspiration for mine.

-Since my living room is blue (which is also my favorite color), I went with red and blue.
+Since my living room is blue (which is also my favorite color), I went with blue, red and white.

 2 | Use plaid ribbon